Soares/simplifience.com/post/intro/motivation.md

 title: Motivation
 sequence: What is Simplifience?
 members:
-- what
-- trust
+- philosophy
 - knowledge
 - contrives
 - decontriving
 - names
 - good-enough
 - too-late
+- trust
-- faq
+- answers
 ---

 Math and Science are wrong.
 They're not incorrect, but there are other ways to be wrong.